.png)

 Physical presence nexus

 Physical presence in Kansas establishes immediate sales tax nexus regardless of sales volume.
-Physical presence indicators include:
+Under K.S.A.
+79-3702(h)(1)(A) through (F), presence includes:

-Employees, contractors, agents, or sales representatives operating in Kansas
+Employees, independent contractors, agents, representatives, or salespersons operating in Kansas, permanently or temporarily

 Registration and compliance obligations